 //The Craft Guerrilla Manifesto//

-Craft Guerrilla is a designer maker led collective set up to bring well made,high quality,beautifully designed hand made goods to the masses as well as the promotion of the philosophy of the value of the craftsman/woman and their place in the world .
+Craft Guerrilla is a designer maker lead collective set up to bring well made, high quality, beautifully designed hand made goods to the masses as well as the promotion of the philosophy of the value of the craftsman/woman and their place in the world.

-We aim to work within the community where we operate,collaborate with small local businesses and indie retailers so we can create something of true worth as well as promote the value of hand made products.
+We aim to work within the community where we live & operate, collaborate with small local businesses and indie retailers so we can offer something of true worth as well as promote the value of hand made products.

-We are a collective and a co-operative designed to promote great design,great ideas,great people and great hand made goods!
+We are a collective and a co-operative created to promote great design, great ideas, great people and great hand made goods!

 Creating with our hands and the opportunity to learn to make should be something we all have access to.
 The ability to purchase original work by talented makers is also imperative as is to have a well regarded and respected space to sell that work: Craft Guerrilla is about making, sharing skills with each other as well as with the public and offering opportunities to fellow creatives.
 And finally and with no less importance fight for the rights of all makers and designers.